-For business leaders this means staff development, training and coaching could be even more challenging, and even less effective, unless they act now.
+For business leaders, this means that staff development, training, and coaching could be even more challenging, and even less effective, unless they act now.
 Here’s a look at where businesses are going wrong with professional training, how technology presents new opportunities, and what’s at stake if we don’t give people the support they need to fulfill their potential.

 Businesses are investing billions into employee training that is often forgotten.
 This loss of learned information is explained by the ‘Forgetting Curve‘ theory developed by 19th century psychologist Hermann Ebbinghaus.
 People lose an average of 50 percent of the information presented to them within an hour, and about 70 percent within 24 hours.